fortio/fortio/README.md

  | sudo tar -C / -xvzpf -
 ```

-You can visit the new web UI at http://localhost:8080/fortio/
+Once `fortio server` is running, you can visit its web UI at http://localhost:8080/fortio/

+You can get a preview of the reporting/graphing UI at https://fortio.istio.io/

 ## Command line arguments